enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 docker login registry.gitlab.ti.bfh.ch -u <username> -p <personal_access_token>
 ```
 ## CI Pipeline
 The project uses GitLab CI/CD to automate the Docker image build and deployment process.
-This is defined in the **.gitlab-ci.yml** file, which outlines the pipeline stages and associated jobs.
+The process is defined in the **.gitlab-ci.yml** file, which outlines the pipeline stages and associated jobs.
 For this project, only the build stage was implemented.
 The pipeline builds Docker images for all services, tags them, and pushes them to the GitLab Container Registry.

 The pipeline is triggered by pushing a Git tag to the repository.
-The resulting Docker images are tagged using the same version string, ensuring traceability between source code and deployed containers.
+The resulting Docker images are tagged using the same version tag, ensuring traceability between source code and deployed containers.

 To streamline the configuration, a shared template job was created for defining the build environment in GitLab runners.
 This setup uses **Docker-in-Docker** to enable image building inside the CI environment.
-Before pushing to the registry, the runner authenticates using environment variables (non-interactively), following the same principle described in the previous section.
+Before pushing to the registry, the runner authenticates using environment variables (non-interactively), following the same principle described above.
 Once authenticated, the images are built, tagged, and uploaded to the registry.

 ## Secrets Management
 Secrets management is a crucial part of the deployment strategy.
 Secrets include any sensitive information such as API keys, admin credentials, and access tokens.
 For security reasons, these values must not be hardcoded into Docker images or committed to version control.

-To handle this, the team adopted a simple and reliable approach using environment variables.
-Each service is configured to load its secrets from a dedicated .env file at runtime.
-To guide setup without exposing secrets, template files with the .example extension are included in the repository.
+To handle this problem, the team adopted a simple and reliable approach using environment variables.
+Each service is configured to load its secrets from a dedicated `.env` file at runtime.
+To guide setup without exposing secrets, template files with the `.example` extension are included in the repository.
 These .env.example files list all required environment variables, allowing users to copy and rename them to .env, and fill in the actual values before deployment.

-This step must be completed before the first production deployment, as the system relies on these variables for correct operation.
+This step must be completed before the first deployment, as the system relies on these variables for correct operation.

 To enforce this workflow and avoid accidental leaks, the following rules were added to .gitignore:
 ```gitignore